• Cozy Winter Recipes

 Step by Step Instructions

-STEP 1: Start by preheating the oven to 450°F and lining a baking sheet with parchment paper.
+Step 1: Start by preheating the oven to 450°F and lining a baking sheet with parchment paper.

-STEP 2: Peel the sweet potatoes, cut them in half lengthwise and then cut crosswise into ¼-inch half moon shapes.
+Peel the sweet potatoes, cut them in half lengthwise and then cut crosswise into ¼-inch half moon shapes.
 Place the cut sweet potatoes into a large bowl.

-Sliced sweet potatoes on a baking sheet.
+Sweet potatoes and goat cheese on a baking sheet.

-STEP 5: Bake for 10 minutes in the hot oven and then remove from the oven and, using a large spatula, flip over sweet potato slices.
+Step 3: Bake for 10 minutes in the hot oven and then remove from the oven and, using a large spatula, flip over sweet potato slices.

-STEP 6: Sprinkle ½ of the goat cheese over the sweet potatoes and then bake for 10 more minutes.
+Sprinkle ½ of the goat cheese over the sweet potatoes and then bake for 10 more minutes.

-Sliced sweet potatoes and goat cheese on a baking sheet.
+Roasted sweet potatoes and goat cheese on a baking sheet.

-STEP 9: To assemble the salad, place the mixed greens in a shallow salad bowl.
+Step 5: To assemble the salad, place the mixed greens in a shallow salad bowl.
 Top with the warm sweet potatoes, the remaining goat cheese, dried cranberries and toasted walnuts.
 Drizzle with the slightly cooled balsamic glaze.

 Expert Tips